-Incisional double eyelid surgery is a cosmetic surgery procedure to create a natural looking, permanent crease in the upper eyelid.
+Incisional double eyelid surgery is a cosmetic surgery procedure to create a natural looking, crease in the upper eyelid.
 This procedure is commonly known as “Asian eyelid surgery,” as roughly 50% of Asians are born with eyelids that do not have a crease.
 Some find that their eyes look “closed” and “puffy,” or that they have a tired appearance that does not reflect the way they truly feel.
 Double eyelid surgery is often combined with medial epicanthoplasty to reshape the fold of skin on the inside corner of the eyes.
-The incisional technique offers patients a more permanent and controlled crease shape and height.
+The incisional technique offers patients a more controlled crease shape and height.
 Another double eyelid surgery option is the suture technique.

 The main benefit of asian eyelid surgery is to create a more open and larger looking eye appearance, characterized by a double eyelid fold.
 Addition benefits include more exposed eyelashes and reduced puffiness.
 This surgery is ideal for both young people who desire a crease, and older people who want the additional benefit of improving eyelid puffiness and sagging.